I am currently employed as an enterprise architect and not actively pursuing a new job. I mostly keep my

 referral.
 I usually don't know a lot of good

 developers who are out of work though.

-Please note, some screenshots have been edited to remove trademarked logos where necessary.
+Below is a portfolio of projects I've delivered and my role in them.
+Some screenshots have been edited to remove trademarked logos where necessary.

 Call Center Portal (2009-2012)